Binoculars deals: The best discounts and savings available

 Ideal for more experienced stargazers, these hefty Astroluxe-XL binoculars have had over $450 knocked off their price on Adorama.
 You'll be able to spot stars, moons and planets with excellent clarity through these.

-Save over $100 on these specialist binoculars, or you can get them at Adorama (opens in new tab) (the saving is greater but the price you pay is more) which are specifically designed for stargazing.
+Save $70 on these specialist binoculars, or you can get them at Adorama (the saving is greater but the price you pay is more) which are specifically designed for stargazing.
 The 80mm apertures allow in plenty of light, which should mean that you’ll get views of distant stars and planets.
 They’re a little heavy so a tripod is recommended.

 6x, 7x and lower magnifications

-Vixen SG 2.1x42
+Vixen SG 2.1x42 Binoculars Deals

 (Image credit: Vixen)

 Generally speaking, this section of binoculars is aimed at kids, because of the low magnification, but that's not to dismiss them.
-There are plenty of options to keep budding stargazers and bird watchers happy that wont tire out little arms with heavy optics.
+There are plenty of options to keep budding stargazers and bird watchers happy that won't tire out little arms with heavy optics.
 We recommend looking for a minimum of 30mm when it comes to the objective lens but anything above that should still let plenty of light in for clear night sky views.

-There are a few pairs we've included in this section: the Celestron Cometron 7x50, which are actually our top pick for kids, alongside the super-rugged National Geographic 6x21 Children's binos and the Vixen SG 2.1x42.
+There are a few pairs we've included in this section: the Celestron Cometron 7x50, which is actually our top pick for kids, alongside the super-rugged National Geographic 6x21 Children's binos and the Vixen SG 2.1x42.
 This latter pair are designed for wide-field observation and offer an incredible stereoscopic depth.
 Below, you'll find the best offers on all of these, depending on availability in your area.

 8x binoculars

-Opticron Adventurer T WP 8x42
+Opticron Adventurer T WP 8x42 Binoculars Deals

 (Image credit: Opticron)